Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 CRA (Canada Revenue Agency)

-A federal agency responsible for tax administration, tax collection, GST/HST, and benefit programs.
-It issues notices of assessment, conducts audits, and manages program accounts: payroll (RP), GST (RT), corporate income tax (RC), and import/export (RM).
+The federal agency responsible for tax administration, tax collection, GST/HST and benefit programs.
+Issues notices of assessment, conducts audits and manages program accounts: payroll (RP), GST (RT), Corporate Income Tax (RCA), Import/Export (RM).

-An agreement that defines the rights and obligations of a company’s shareholders: buy-sell agreement, right of first refusal, exit provisions in the event of death or disagreement, share valuation, non-compete clause.
-Essential for any private limited company with multiple shareholders.
-Difference from a unanimous agreement: more limited scope; does not bind future shareholders unless a specific clause is included.
+Contract that defines the rights and obligations of a company's shareholders: buy-sell clause, right of first refusal, exit in the event of death or disagreement, valuation of shares, non-competition clause.
+Essential for any SPA with several shareholders.
+Difference with the unanimous agreement: more limited in scope, does not bind future shareholders without a specific clause.

 Unanimous Shareholders' Agreement (USA)

-An agreement signed by all shareholders that limits the powers of the board of directors and transfers certain decision-making authority to the shareholders themselves.
-Provided for under the Canada Business Corporations Act (CBCA) and the Quebec Business Corporations Act (QBCA).
-It is binding on future shareholders and enforceable against third parties.
+An agreement signed by all shareholders that restricts the powers of the board of directors and transfers certain decisions to the shareholders themselves.
+Provided for in the Canada Business Corporations Act (CBCA) and the Quebec Business Corporations Act (QBCA).
+Binding on future shareholders and enforceable against third parties.

 Cooperative

-A legal entity established by a group of people with shared needs (consumption, production, employment).
-Members are both owners and users, and the organization operates democratically (one member, one vote, regardless of the amount of capital invested).
-It has a special tax regime (deductible dividends).
-Common in agriculture, housing, and services in Quebec.
+Legal entity founded by a group of people with common needs (consumption, production, work).
+Members are both owners and users, with a democratic functioning (one member = one vote, regardless of the capital invested).
+Special tax regime (deductible rebates).
+Frequent in agriculture, housing and services in Quebec.

 Sole proprietorship

-Simplest legal structure: the owner and the business are a single legal entity.
+Simplest legal form: The owner and the company form a single legal entity.
 No incorporation required.
-Income is reported on the owner’s T1/TP1 form using the T2125.
-Unlimited personal liability—the owner’s personal assets can be seized to cover the business’s debts.
-Also known as an unincorporated self-employed person.
+Income is reported to the owner's T1/TP1 via the T2125.
+Unlimited personal liability – the owner's personal assets can be seized for the company's debts.
+Synonymous with unincorporated self-employed worker.

 Trust

-A legal arrangement in which a trustee holds and manages assets (such as stocks, real estate, and investments) for the benefit of beneficiaries.
-There are three distinct roles: settlor (creates the trust), trustee (manages the trust), and beneficiary (receives the assets).
-Used for tax planning, estate planning, and asset protection.
-A T3 return must be filed annually.
+A legal arrangement by which a trustee holds and administers property (shares, real estate, investments) for the benefit of beneficiaries.
+Three distinct roles: settlor (creates the trust), trustee (administers), beneficiary (receives).
+Used in tax, estate and asset protection planning.
+T3 reporting required annually.

 Family Trust

-A type of inter vivos trust (established during the settlor’s lifetime) used to allocate income among family members, maximize the CCA on the sale of eligible shares, and plan for intergenerational transfers.
-Subject to TOSI rules since 2018, which severely restrict income splitting with non-working adult family members.
+A type of inter vivos trust (created during the settlor's lifetime) used to split income between family members, multiply the LCGE on the sale of eligible shares, and plan for intergenerational transfers.
+Subject to the TOSI rules since 2018, which strongly limit splitting with non-active adult members.

 Annual Update (REQ)

-Mandatory filing with the Quebec Enterprise Registrar, to be submitted annually during the filing period assigned to the company.
-This filing allows the company to update its information, including its address, directors, and major shareholders.
-Failure to file will result in escalating penalty fees and may ultimately lead to automatic removal from the registry.
+Mandatory declaration to the Registraire des entreprises du Québec, to be filed each year during the filing period assigned to the enterprise.
+Allows you to update information: address, directors, major shareholders.
+Failure to do so results in increasing penalty costs and possible automatic removal from the register.

-A 9-digit federal business number assigned by the CRA, to which the following program accounts are linked: GST/HST (RT), payroll deductions (RP), corporate income tax (RC), import/export (RM), and reporting (RZ).
-A single business uses a single BN for all its federal accounts.
+A 9-digit federal business number assigned by the CRA to which the program accounts are attached: GST/HST (RT), payroll (PR), corporate income tax (RC), import/export (RM), information (RZ).
+The same company uses a single BN for all its federal accounts.

 NEQ (Quebec Business Number)

-A unique 10-digit identifier assigned by the Quebec Enterprise Registry to every business registered in Quebec.
-Required for government contracts, grant applications, legal audits, and business transactions.
-Different from the federal BN.
+A unique 10-digit identifier assigned by the Registraire des entreprises du Québec to any business registered in Québec.
+Required for government contracts, grant applications, legal audits, and business deals.
+Separate from the federal BN.

-In-depth article: How to register my business in Quebec.
+In-depth article: How do I register my business in Quebec?

-Nonprofit organization.
-An entity whose surplus revenue is not distributed to members but reinvested in its mission.
-May be exempt from income tax if the majority of its activities are carried out for nonprofit purposes.
-Filing requirements vary depending on status: federal Form T1044, Form T2 if taxable.
+Non-profit organization.
+An entity whose revenues in excess of expenses are not distributed to members but reinvested in the mission.
+May be exempt from income tax if the majority of the activities are non-profit-making.
+Different filing obligations depending on status: T1044 federal, T2 if taxable.

-A Quebec agency that manages the public registry of businesses registered in Quebec.
-Any business (S.A., LLC, CPC, or nonprofit) with a place of business in Quebec must register with it.
-It is responsible for the mandatory annual update, reporting changes, and deregistration.
-Public information is available online.
+A Quebec organization that manages the public registry of companies registered in Quebec.
+Any business (TA, SPA, SENC, NPO) with an establishment in Québec must register there.
+Responsible for mandatory annual updating, change reporting, and deregistration.
+Public information available online.

 Revenu Québec

-The provincial agency responsible for tax administration in Quebec.
-It collects income tax from individuals (TP1) and corporations (CO-17), manages the GST/QST through an agreement with the CRA, and administers social contribution programs (RRQ, RQAP, FSS) and Quebec’s social and tax credits.
+Provincial agency responsible for tax administration in Quebec.
+Collects personal income tax (TP1) and corporate income tax (CO-17), manages the GST/QST through an agreement with the CRA, administers payroll tax programs (RRQ, QPIP, FSS) and Quebec socio-fiscal tax credits.

-A business operated by two or more partners, without a legal entity separate from the partners.
-Each partner reports their share of the income on their own tax return (T1/TP1) using Form T5013/RL-15.
-Joint and several liability: a creditor may claim the entire debt from a single partner.
-Registration with the REQ is required.
+A business operated by two or more partners, without legal personality separate from the partners.
+Each partner reports their share of the income on their own tax return (T1/TP1) via the T5013/RL-15.
+Unlimited joint and several liability: a creditor can claim the entire debt from a single partner.
+Obligation to register with the REQ.

-Companies under common control (direct or indirect, de jure or de facto) according to the complex criteria set forth in sections 256 and 251 of the Income Tax Act.
-They must share the $500,000 EIT cap among themselves.
-The determination of affiliate status has significant tax implications.
+Corporations that are bound by common control (direct or indirect, de jure or de facto) under the complex criteria of sections 256 and 251 of the Income Tax Act.
+Must share the $500,000 SBD limit between them.
+The determination of the status of association has major fiscal impacts.

-A corporation owned by a professional (CPA, physician, lawyer, engineer) or an entrepreneur, which receives the owner’s professional income or operating dividends, manages their investments, and optimizes their tax situation.
-It allows for tax deferral, the multiplication of the ECGC, the separation of operating assets and liabilities, and estate planning.
+A corporation owned by a professional (CPA, doctor, lawyer, engineer) or an entrepreneur, who receives his or her professional income or operating dividends, manages his or her investments and optimizes his or her taxation.
+Allows for tax deferral, LCGE multiplication, separation of operating and passive assets, and estate planning.
 Very common among incorporated professionals.

-See also: SPA, SPCC / DPE, ECGC.
-In-depth article: Management companies (Gesco) for professionals in Quebec.
+See also: SPC, CCPC / SDC, LCGE.
+In-depth article: Management company (Gesco) for professionals in Quebec.

 Limited Partnership (LP)

-A partnership with two types of partners: general partners (responsible for management, with unlimited liability) and limited partners (passive investors, with liability limited to their capital contribution).
-Used in real estate financing, investment structures, and certain tax arrangements.
+Partnership with two types of partners: general partners (responsible for management, unlimited liability) and limited partners (passive investors, liability limited to their down payment).
+Used in real estate financing, investment structures and certain tax arrangements.

-A legal entity distinct from its shareholders, with its own limited liability, bank account, and tax obligations (Federal T2, Provincial CO-17).
-It allows for salary-dividend optimization, tax deferral through the reduced corporate tax rate, and estate planning.
-Federal (CCA) or provincial (LSAQ) depending on territorial scope requirements.
+A separate legal entity from its shareholders, with its own limited liability, bank account and tax obligations (T2 Federal, CO-17 Provincial).
+Allows for salary-dividend optimization, tax deferral via the reduced corporate rate, and estate planning.
+Federal (CBCA) or provincial (QBCA) depending on territorial needs.

-A Canadian-controlled private corporation eligible for the small business deduction.
-This entitles the corporation to a reduced tax rate (approximately 12.2% in Quebec) on the first $500,000 of active business income.
-The deduction limit is shared among affiliated corporations and reduced based on taxable capital and passive income.
+Canadian-Controlled Private Corporation that is eligible for the small business deduction.
+Enhances a reduced tax rate (approximately 12.2% combined in Quebec) on the first $500,000 of active business income.
+The limit is shared among associated corporations and reduced based on taxable capital and passive income.

-A legal entity automatically created when a divided co-ownership is established.
-Comprising all co-owners, it manages the common areas: maintenance, insurance, contingency fund, and annual budget.
-It has its own accounting obligations and must file Form T2 if there is taxable income.
-Quebec’s Bill 16 requires a maintenance log and a review of the contingency fund.
+Legal entity created automatically when a divided co-ownership is established.
+Composed of all the co-owners, it administers the common areas: maintenance, insurance, contingency fund, annual budget.
+Own accounting obligations and T2 if taxable income.
+Quebec's Bill 16 requires a maintenance booklet and a study of the contingency fund.

-An individual who carries out a business activity on a self-employed basis, without being incorporated.
-Must file Form T1 and Form TP1 along with Schedule T2125 to report business income and expenses.
-Responsible for their own GST/QST remittances, estimated tax payments, and double RRQ contributions.
-Synonyms: sole proprietorship, freelancer.
+A person who carries on an economic activity on his or her own account, without being incorporated.
+Must file a T1 and TP1 with Schedule T2125 to report business income and expenses.
+Responsible for its own GST/QST remittances, instalments, and doubled QPP contributions.
+Synonym: sole proprietorship, freelancer, freelancer.

-In-depth article: The difference between self-employed workers and employees.
+In-depth article: Difference between self-employed and salaried worker.

 3. Accounting and Operations

-Assets and receivables held with the intention of being converted into cash within the next 12 months: cash on hand, accounts receivable, inventory, prepaid expenses, and short-term deposits.
-An essential component of working capital and the calculation of the liquidity ratio.
+Assets and receivables held for the purpose of being converted into cash in the next 12 months: cash, accounts receivable, inventory, prepaid expenses, short-term deposits.
+Essential component of working capital and liquidity ratio calculation.

-Work performed by a tenant in a leased space: renovations, improvements, and installations.
-Capitalized as fixed assets and depreciated over the remaining term of the lease or the useful life (whichever is shorter).
-Separate CCA class (generally Class 13).
+Work carried out by a tenant in a rented premises: renovations, fittings, installations.
+Capitalized as capital assets and amortized over the remaining term of the lease or useful life (whichever is shorter).
+Separate CCA category (usually Cat.
+13).

-The systematic allocation of the cost of a long-lived asset over its useful life.
-In accounting, this is a non-cash expense that reduces the asset’s carrying amount on the balance sheet and net income on the income statement.
-This differs from tax depreciation: accounting (straight-line) and tax (declining-balance) rates differ, resulting in deferred tax.
+The systematic allocation of the cost of an asset over its useful life.
+In accounting, it is a non-monetary expense that reduces the value of the asset on the balance sheet and the result on the income statement.
+Distinct from the tax CCA: the accounting (straight-line) and tax (degressive) rates differ, generating a deferred tax.

 Audit

-The highest level of assurance provided by a CPA.
-A thorough review of financial statements using audit procedures (confirmations, observations, internal control tests).
-The CPA an opinion on the fairness of the financial statements in accordance with standards (NCECF, IFRS).
-Required by certain creditors, investors, non-profit organizations receiving significant grants, or publicly traded companies.
+Highest level of certification by a CPA.
+In-depth audit of financial statements with audit procedures (confirmations, observations, internal control tests).
+The CPA issues an opinion on the fairness of the financial statements in accordance with the standards (ASPE, IFRS).
+Required by certain creditors, investors, NPOs receiving significant subsidies or listed companies.

-See also: Review Engagement, Compilation.
-In-depth article: Accounting and Financial Audits.
-Service: Audits for Businesses.
+See also: Review engagement, Compilation.
+In-depth article: Accounting and financial auditing.
+Service: Audit for companies.

-Earnings before interest, taxes, depreciation, and amortization.
-Measures a company’s operating performance, regardless of its financing structure and tax choices.
-Used for business valuation, sales transactions, and industry multiples (the buyer pays X times the EBITDA).
+Earnings before interest, taxes, depreciation and amortization.
+Measures a company's operational performance, regardless of its financing structure and tax choices.
+Used for business valuation, sales transactions and sector multiples (buyer pays X times EBITDA).

-A list of all general ledger accounts, showing their debit and credit balances as of a specific date.
-The debit and credit totals must be exactly equal.
-A control tool used by the accountant before preparing financial statements—an imbalance indicates an accounting error.
+A list of all general ledger accounts with their debit and credit balances as of a given date.
+Accounts receivable and credit totals must be strictly equal.
+Control tool used by the accountant prior to the production of financial statements - an imbalance indicates an accounting error.

-Profits accumulated by a company since its inception, minus dividends paid to shareholders and losses incurred.
-A component of equity on the balance sheet.
-A positive retained earnings balance indicates an accumulation of corporate wealth; a negative retained earnings balance (accumulated deficit) indicates that historical losses exceed profits.
+Profits accumulated in a company since its inception, less dividends paid to shareholders and losses incurred.
+Equity component on the balance sheet.
+A positive BNR means an accumulation of social wealth; a negative BNR (accumulated deficit) indicates historical losses greater than profits.

-A financial snapshot of a company at a specific date: assets (what the company owns), liabilities (what it owes), and equity (the difference).
-This follows the fundamental accounting equation: Assets = Liabilities + Equity.
-Also known as a statement of financial position under NCECF and IFRS.
+A financial picture of a company on a specific date: assets (what the company owns), liabilities (what it owes) and equity (the difference).
+The fundamental accounting equation follows: Assets = Liabilities + Shareholders' equity.
+Also referred to as a statement of financial position under ASPE and IFRS.

-Projection of actual cash inflows and outflows over a future period (week, month, quarter).
-A management tool for anticipating cash shortfalls, planning financing, and coordinating estimated tax payments.
-Unlike an operating budget, it focuses on the actual timing of cash inflows and outflows.
+Projection of actual inflows and outflows of funds over a future period (week, month, quarter).
+Management tool to anticipate cash flow shortages, plan financing and coordinate instalment payments.
+Different from the operating budget: it focuses on the actual timing of receipts and disbursements.

-The residual value of a business after subtracting all liabilities from its assets.
-Includes paid-in capital, retained earnings, and contributed surplus.
+The residual value of a company after subtracting all liabilities from assets.
+Includes paid-up capital, retained earnings and contributed surplus.
 Represents the book value of the business to its owners.
-This is distinct from fair market value (which may be higher for a profitable business).
+Separate from fair market value (which may be higher for a profitable business).

 Prepaid expenses

-Expenses paid today for services to be rendered in the future: annual insurance premiums, rent paid in advance, prepaid software subscriptions.
-These are capitalized as current assets on the balance sheet and then gradually recognized as expenses on a matching basis.
+Expenses paid today for services that will be rendered in the future: annual insurance, rent paid in advance, prepaid software subscriptions.
+Capitalized as current assets on the balance sheet and then gradually transferred to an expense on a reconciliation basis.

 Compilation

-Basic attestation level provided by a CPA preparation of financial statements based on figures provided by the client, without independent verification.
-The CPA a compilation report that provides no assurance as to accuracy.
-This is the most cost-effective service, sufficient for the majority of Quebec SMEs and for filing tax returns.
+Basic level of certification by a CPA: preparation of financial statements based on figures provided by the client, without independent verification.
+The CPA issues a compilation engagement report that gives no assurance of accuracy.
+The most economical service, sufficient for the majority of Quebec SMEs and for the production of tax returns.

-In-depth article: Compilation engagement and notice to the reader.
-Service: Corporate accounting.
+In-depth article: Compilation mission and notice to the reader.
+Department: Corporate Accounting.

 Accounts Payable (AP)

-Amounts a company owes its suppliers for goods or services received but not yet paid for.
-A current liability on the balance sheet.
-Managing accounts payable (payment terms, discounts for early payment) is an important cash flow management tool.
-A payment cycle of 30 to 60 days is standard in Quebec, depending on the industry.
+Amounts that a company owes to its suppliers for goods or services received but not yet paid.
+Current liabilities on the balance sheet.
+The management of PAs (payment terms, discounts for prompt payment) is an important cash flow lever.
+A payment cycle of 30 to 60 days is standard in Quebec depending on the sector.

-Amounts owed to the company by its customers for goods or services delivered but not yet collected.
-A current asset on the balance sheet.
-Accounts receivable management (customer payment terms, collections, allowance for bad debts) directly impacts cash flow.
-Aging accounts receivable is a financial red flag.
+Amounts owed to the company by its customers for goods or services delivered but not yet cashed.
+Current assets on the balance sheet.
+The management of ARs (customer payment terms, collection, provision for bad debts) has a direct impact on cash flow.
+An aging AR is a financial red flag.

 Consolidation

 Consolidation of the financial statements of several related entities (parent company and subsidiaries) into a single set of financial statements.
 Eliminates intercompany transactions (sales, loans, internal dividends).
-Required when a company controls one or more subsidiaries under NCECF or IFRS.
+Required when a corporation controls one or more subsidiaries under ASPE or IFRS.

-Direct cost of goods sold during a period: purchases of merchandise, raw materials, direct production labor, and inbound shipping costs.
-Subtracted from revenue to calculate gross margin.
+Direct cost of goods sold during a period: purchases of goods, raw materials, direct production labour, incoming transport costs.
+Subtracts from revenue to calculate gross margin.
 Does not include general operating expenses (rent, administrative salaries, marketing).

-A 12-month period used for accounting purposes and for preparing financial statements and tax returns.
-The term commonly used in practice in Quebec and in legal documentation (Corporations Act).
-Selected at the time of incorporation; does not necessarily correspond to the calendar year.
+12-month period used for accounting and the production of financial statements and tax returns.
+The term common in practice in Quebec and in legal documentation (Business Corporations Act).
+Chosen at incorporation, does not necessarily correspond to the calendar year.
 Synonym: fiscal year.

-The practice of billing the client as work progresses, rather than at the end of the engagement.
-This improves the firm’s cash flow, reduces work in progress (WIP) on the balance sheet, and limits the risk of bad debt.
-This is common for long-term engagements (audits, corporate tax, development projects).
+Convenient to invoice the client as the work progresses, rather than at the end of the assignment.
+Improves the firm's cash flow, reduces the WIP on the balance sheet and limits the risk of bad debts.
+Common for long mandates (audit, corporate taxation, development projects).

-A financial statement that shows actual cash inflows and outflows over a period, categorized into three areas: operating, investing, and financing.
+Financial statement that shows the actual inflows and outflows of funds over a period, classified into three categories: operations, investment, financing.
 Often required by banks and investors.
-Not to be confused with accounting profit: a reported profit can coexist with a cash shortfall.
+Not to be confused with accounting profit: a declared profit can coexist with a lack of cash.

 In-depth article: Cash flow for businesses.